A practical guide to Jira integrations with GPT in 2026

 • Pros: They’re very flexible and can connect to thousands of different apps.

-• Cons: These tools are jacks-of-all-trades, not specialists in AI or project management.
-Creating smart workflows often means building complex, multi-step "Zaps" that can be fragile and a headache to troubleshoot.
-They also miss key features, like being able to train an AI on your company’s past tickets.
+• Cons: These tools are jacks-of-all-trades rather than dedicated AI or project management specialists.
+Creating smart workflows often means building multi-step "Zaps" that require ongoing maintenance to ensure they remain updated.
+They also may not include specialized features, like the ability to train an AI on your company’s specific historical ticket data.

 4. Specialized AI platforms